GitMubarak/hm-wc-product-advertiser/readme.txt

 == Description ==

-This [HM Wc Product Advertiser](http://www.hossnimubarak.com) plugin will show product at the bottom right corner when scrolling down.
-It displays the products randomly with the help of ajax call.
+[WooCommerce Product Advertiser](http://www.hossnimubarak.com) is a wocommerce plugin which will display product at the bottom right corner when scrolling down.
+It display the product randomly with the help of ajax call.
 The ajax call appears each time you scroll down and the prodcut comes one after one randomly when you stop scrolling.

-**Plugin Features:**
+**🌟 Plugin Features:**

 * Easy to install
 * Fully integrated in WordPress